ntucllab/libact/README.md

   - [alce_plot](examples/alce_plot.py): This example compares the performance of algorithms under cost-sensitive multi-class setting.

+# Documentation

+The latest version of the [documentation](http://libact.readthedocs.org/en/latest/) is available online.
+All contributions to the documentation are greatly appreciated!

 # Running tests

 To run the test suite: